 An initial visual field screening can be carried out by the optometrist by asking you to keep your gaze fixed on a central object, covering one eye and having you describe what you see at the periphery of your field of view.
 For a more comprehensive assessment, special equipment might be used to test your visual field.
 In one such test, you place your chin on a chin rest and look ahead.
 Lights are flashed on, and you have to press a button whenever you see the light.
 The lights are bright or dim at different stages of the test.
 Some of the flashes are purely to check you are concentrating.
 Each eye is tested separately and the entire test takes 15-45 minutes.
 These machines can create a computerized map out your visual field to identify if and where you have any deficiencies.

 OPTOS Retinal Exam

 Annual eye exams are vital to maintaining your vision and overall health.
-At our Nichols Hills eye care center offer the optomap® Retinal Exam as an important part of our eye exams.
+At our Oklahoma City eye care center offer the optomap® Retinal Exam as an important part of our eye exams.
 The optomap® Retinal Exam produces an image that is as unique as you fingerprint and provides us with a wide view to look at the health of your retina.
 The retina is the part of your eye that captures the image of what you are looking at, similar to film in a camera.

 Many eye problems can develop without you knowing.
 You may not even notice any change in your sight.
 But, diseases such as macular degeneration, glaucoma, retinal tears or detachments, and other health problems such as diabetes and high blood pressure can be seen with a thorough exam of the retina.